footing-org/footing/docs/quick_start.rst

 that each project obtains a security patch to a dependency or doing an organization-wide upgrade to a new version of Python.

-Using ``footing update --check`` from the repository will succeed if the project is up to date with the latest template or return a non-zero exit code if it isn't.
+Using ``footing sync --check`` from the repository will succeed if the project is up to date with the latest template or return a non-zero exit code if it isn't.
 This command can be executed as part of automated testing that happens in continuous integration in order to ensure all projects remain up to date with changes before being deployed.